Why is Oil Paint so Expensive? Pricing Factors

 Oil painting originated and developed as an artistic medium during the Renaissance era around the 15th century.
 Pioneering artists of that time, such as Jan van Eyck, innovated techniques for suspending vibrant pigments in drying oils.
 Van Eyck is credited with helping establish the luminous, multi-layered style that defines oil painting even today.
 Other influential Renaissance masters like Leonardo da Vinci further advanced oil painting methods.

 Oil painting has been considered a prestigious art form for centuries.
 The complex techniques of oil painting were developed over generations by legendary artists, who created some of the world's most iconic artworks.
 In contrast, a digital artwork created on a tablet—while innovative—cannot match the prestige of traditional craft.
+To this day, oil paints are the most popular medium for custom paintings.

 Oil paintings are the result of a labor-intensive process that has been perfected over hundreds of years.
 No other medium has such a rich artistic legacy.
 The long history of oil painting has made it a highly valued art form, and this perception justifies the higher price tags compared to more modern mediums.